-Accordingly, the probability of finding the bh in a given $m$ state is negative binomial:
+and the probability of finding the black hole in a given area eigenstate $m$ is negative binomial:

-Here it is tacitly assumed that $t<<n_0$, as we are still assuming equally spaced levels.
-Coming back to the original question of the black hole mass deviation , it entails the calculation of $\langle m \rangle -\langle \sqrt{m}\rangle^2 $ and the very existence of a probability distribution means it is always positive.
-More explicitely, let us calculate $\langle \sqrt{m}\rangle$.
-We can write an integral representation of $\sqrt{m}$ recalling the inverse Laplace transform
+Here it is tacitly assumed that $t <<n_0$, as to avoid approaching the Planckian region .
+The black hole mass deviation entails the calculation of $\langle m \rangle -\langle \sqrt{m}\rangle^2 $.
+The inverse Laplace transform provides an integral representation of $\sqrt{m}$ :

-where the integration runs at a vertical axis in the complex plane at distance $\gamma$ from the origin such that all poles must remain to the left hand side of this line.
+where the integration runs at a vertical axis in the complex plane at distance $\gamma$ from the origin such that all poles remain to the left side of this line.
 Thus,

 which can be rewritten as

 The sum is formally the normalization of the binomial probability distribution, therefore